curry-packages/verify-non-fail/README.md

 =================================================================

-This package contains a tool to verify that all operations in a given module are non-failing, i.e., tehir evaluation does not result in a failure, if they are called with appropriate arguments.
+This package contains a tool to verify that all operations in a given module are non-failing, i.e., their evaluation does not result in a failure, if they are called with appropriate arguments.
 The tool automatically infers abstract call types specifying supersets of appropriate arguments.

-As am example, consider the following operation to compute the last element of a given list:
+As an example, consider the following operation to compute the last element of a given list:

     last :: [a] -> a